seamlessaccess/SeamlessAccess-web/content/work/step3.md

 For the **Limited** and **Standard** integration flavors, you will be using the SeamlessAccess discovery service.
 This service is based on the [eduGAIN](https://edugain.org/) metadata list.
 You can see a list of participating organizations at the [eduGAIN technical website](https://technical.edugain.org/).

-By far the easiest integration is to use Seamless Access service as a standard SAML identity provider discovery service (DS).
+By far the easiest integration is to use SeamlessAccess service as a standard SAML identity provider discovery service (DS).
 The DS URL is `https://service.seamlessaccess.org/ds`.
 You will use this URL in your Service Providers configuration where appropriate.
 Here is how to do this for some common SP software stacks:

 ### Shibboleth